abcboy101/discordtrivia/README.md

 - !hint:          sends the question's hint now
 - !skip:          skips the current question
 - !list:          changes trivia list to the specified list
+- !pause:         pauses the round of trivia
+- !continue:      continues the round of trivia, if paused
+- !questions:     changes number of questions to the specified number
 - !anyone start:  toggles ability of general users to use !start and !list
-- !anyone stop:   toggles ability of general users to use !start, !stop, !hint, !skip, and !list
+- !anyone stop:   toggles ability of general users to use !start, !stop, !hint, !skip, !list, !pause, !continue, and !questions
 - !anyone answer: toggles ability of privileged users to answer questions

 Anyone can use these in the chat